FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 3rd December 2020.md

 Maintenance received from tenants are recorded in Sugar CRM for review

-when COVID-19 restrictions are eased.---
+when COVID-19 restrictions are eased.
+---
 17

 In the period from January to October 2020, Housing Maintenance has